Hadi Sirika

-Hadi Abubakar Sirika (هادي) (born 2 March 1964) He is currently the Pro-Chancellor and chairman, Governing Council Umaru Musa Yar'adua University (UMYU), Katsina.
-He is the former Minister for Aviation and Aerospace of the Federal Republic of Nigeria.
-He is a former member of the House of Representatives, and former Senator of the Federal Republic of Nigeria, where he represented Katsina North Senatorial District under the platform of Congress for Progressive Change in 2011 election cycle.
-Sirika held the position of vice-chairman of the Millennium Development Goals (MDGs) Committee set by the Nigerian Senate.
+Hadi Abubakar Sirika (born 2 March 1964) is a Nigerian politician and aviation official.
+He serves as the Pro-Chancellor and Chairman of the Governing Council of Umaru Musa Yar'adua University (UMYU), Katsina.
+He previously served as the Minister of Aviation and Aerospace Development from 2015 to 2023.

+Sirika was a member of the Federal House of Representatives from 2003 to 2007 and represented Katsina North in the Senate of Nigeria from 2011 to 2015 under the Congress for Progressive Change (CPC).
+During his tenure in the Senate, he served as the vice-chairman of the Millennium Development Goals (MDGs) Committee.

-In August 2025 he was appointed Marusan Katsina, district head of Shargalle in Dutsi Local Government, in Katsina State.
+In August 2025, he was appointed Marusan Katsina, the district head of Shargalle in Dutsi Local Government Area, Katsina State.

 Early life and education

-Sirika was born on 2 March 1964 in Shargalle, Dutsi Local Government area of Katsina state.
+Sirika was born on 2 March 1964 in Shargalle, Dutsi Local Government Area of Katsina State.